 Rule B: 5% commission from WoodStore LTD and Jim's Shop

-This is particularly useful as it allows you to give better terms to your vendors over time.
-For example, you can negotiate better terms with a vendor that is selling high volumes, and create a rule with a lower commission, specifically for them.
+This is particularly useful as it allows you to offer better terms to your vendors over time.
+For example, you can negotiate better terms with a vendor that is selling high volumes and create a rule with a lower commission specifically for them.

 Change Priority Order

-If you want to change this logic, from "lowest applicable" to "highest applicable", you can do it by adding the following PHP code snippet to the site:
+If you want to change this logic from "lowest applicable" to "highest applicable," you can do so by adding the following PHP code snippet to your site:

 add_filter('marketking_competing_rules_calculation_direction', function($direction){